 The painter Bruce Kurland passed away yesterday evening at the age of 75.

 Although Bruce is gone, he has left many of us with so much.
-His insightful wisdom and beautiful paintings will always live on.
+His insightful wisdom and beautiful body of artwork will continue to live on.
 A new book of his work entitled "Illusion and the Little World" will be released in the upcoming month.
-You can pre-order this retrospective collection of images and impressions here.
+You can order this retrospective collection of images and impressions here.

 "This is the Dark Ages for painting, man," Bruce would occasionally remark during our conversations.
 This was an effective reminder of the challenges facing a quiet painter in today's loud digital world.
-His inspiration will continue to push me and my passion.
+His inspiration will continue to drive my work and my passion.

 You will be greatly missed Brucey.